sayyidkhan/algotuno_web/pages/api/stock/README.md

    - If the **start_date** field is left empty, the query will return all historical stock prices up until the specified **end_date**.
    - If the **end_date** field is left empty, the query will return all historical stock prices since the specified **start_date**.
 - The **sort** field is optional.
-   - If left empty, the query will return results ordered by date in ascending order by default.
+   - If left empty, the query will return results ordered by date in ascending (asc) order by default.

 ## delete_hsp.ts
 To delete the historical stock price for a stock, send a POST request to the **/api/stock/delete_hsp** endpoint with the body contents: